David Dixon Porter: Final years

 In 1866, the rank of admiral was created in the U.S. Navy.
 Naval hero David G. Farragut, Porter's adoptive brother, was selected as the nation's first admiral, and Porter became vice admiral at the same time.
 In 1870, Farragut died, and it was expected that Porter would be promoted to fill the vacancy.

 Eventually, he did become the second admiral, but it was after much controversy that was provoked by his many enemies.
 Among them were several very powerful politicians, including some of the political generals he had contended with in the war.
 Porter reached the mandatory retirement age of 62 in June 1875 but was allowed to remain on active duty.

 Despite the prestige of the high rank, Porter's eclipse in influence continued.
 For the last twenty years of his life, he had little to do with the operations of the Navy.
 Porter turned to writing, producing some naval histories.

 On October 4, 1866, Porter was elected a Companion of the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States, a military society of officers who had served in the Union Armed Force during the Civil War, and was assigned insignia number 29.
 Porter resigned from the Loyal Legion and returned his insignia on January 4, 1880.

 In 1890 he became the founding president of the District of Columbia Society of the Sons of the American Revolution.
 He was assigned national membership number 1801 and District of Columbia Society membership number 1.
 He served as president of the society until his death the next year.
 He was also an honorary member of the Society of the Cincinnati.

 After twenty years of semi-retirement, his health had begun to give way.
 In the summer of 1890, he suffered a heart attack; he survived but his health was clearly in decline.
 He died at the age of 77 on the morning of February 13, 1891.
-He had served on active duty in the U.S. Navy for 62 years, having one of the longest careers in the history of the United States Navy.
+He had served on active duty in the United States Navy for 62 years, having one of the longest careers in its history.

 Admiral Porter is interred at Arlington National Cemetery.